 In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the School will carry out a risk assessment by reference to the criteria set out above.
-The assessment form must be signed by the Head of the School before a position is offered or confirmed.
+The assessment form must be signed by the Finance Director and the Head of Wolverhampton Grammar School before a position is offered or confirmed.

-If an applicant wishes to dispute any information contained in a disclosure, they may do so by contacting the DBS.
+If an applicant wishes to dispute any information contained in a disclosure, he/she can do so by contacting the DBS.
 In cases where the applicant would otherwise be offered a position were it not for the disputed information, the School may, where practicable and at its discretion, defer a final decision about the appointment until the applicant has had a reasonable opportunity to challenge the disclosure information.